 - Complete and submit the Engineer License Application either online or by paper along with the applicable filing fee;

-- Have verification of your exam(s) passage, including the discipline of your PE exam, and current license sent directly to the Nebraska board from the issuing jurisdiction(s).
-The license verification may be able to be submitted electronically.
+- Have verification of your exam(s) passage, including the discipline of your PE Exam, and current license sent directly to the Nebraska board from the issuing jurisdiction(s).
+The license verification may be submitted electronically.
 If not, a paper verification can be found here; and

 - Have official verification of graduation from an EAC/ABET-accredited engineering program sent directly to the Nebraska board from the granting institution.
 If you do not hold an EAC/ABET-accredited degree, have NCEES Credentials Evaluation send a copy of their report directly to the Nebraska Board.

 - Upon receipt of your application, an exam on the Nebraska E&A Act and Board’s Rules and Regulations will be sent to you.
-This must be successfully passed and sent back to the Board prior to your license being issued.
+This must be sent back to the Board and successfully passed prior to your license being issued.

 Any information requested on the application with respect to education, experience, or references may be provided by submitting an NCEES Council Record.

 Once all the above has been received, your application will be reviewed.
-If you hold a Model Law Engineer (MLE) NCEES council record and there are no issues (i.e. disciplinary actions) that the Board must review first, you may be issued a license administratively by the Board staff contingent on formal Board approval.
-All others must go to the Board for its review and approval prior to the license being issued.
+If you are designated as Model Law Engineer (MLE) on your NCEES Record, and there are no issues (i.e. disciplinary actions) that the Board must review first, you may be issued a license administratively by Board staff contingent on formal Board approval.
+All other applications must go to the Board for its review and approval prior to the license being issued.

-- In the event the Board fails to give formal approval of a conditional license, the license will expire at 11:59 pm on the date the licensee is notified of such Board action.
+- If this occurs, the conditional license expires at 11:59 pm on the date the licensee is notified of such Board action.